Changing consumer trends require retailers to adopt technologies that provide a consistent customer journey across sales channels.

 In a headless commerce architecture, the frontend — or presentation layer — is decoupled from the backend — which handles business logic and commerce services.
 APIs facilitate communication between the frontend and backend, pulling information from the latter and displaying it on the former.

 APIs allow applications and services to communicate with one another, even if those applications use different frameworks.
 This liberates developers from using a single technology or programming language to develop applications.
 In a headless commerce solution, APIs push information from the backend to the frontend whenever a request is made.
+API orchestration is the process of integrating and coordinating multiple APIs from different sources into a single, coherent system.

 A headless CMS centralizes and manages content on the backend.
 Where a traditional CMS combines content and display layers, a headless CMS feeds content to different frontend displays via APIs.
 This lets developers design unique and device-specific displays for each sales channel while tapping into the same content shared with other frontend touchpoints.